livelink/K8-HPAScaleToZero/README.md

 ## Prerequisites

-Some cluster role and binding are required otherwise the pod does not permission to read metrics or adjust deployments.
+Some cluster role and binding are required otherwise there are no permissions to read metrics or adjust deployments.

 ### ClusterRoleBinding
 ```yaml